zsofimajor/aliit-builder-hub/resources-and-support/index.md

 ## Eligibility

-To qualify for reimbursement, the meetup must:
+To qualify for reimbursement, the meetup **must**:

 - Be approved by the Midnight team in advance
-- Include clear goals and success metrics (e.g. expected attendees, topic focus, or format)
+- Include clear goals and success metrics (e.g. expected attendees, speaker suggestion with proven experience, topic focus, or format)
 - Be successfully executed and documented
 - Clearly feature Midnight and introduce it to the audience
-- Gather names and email addresses from attendees, with their opt-in confirmation for official Midnight comms (e.g. developer newsletter) — this is required of all event organizers
+- Gather names and email addresses from attendees, with their opt-in confirmation for official Midnight comms (e.g. developer newsletter) — this is required of all event organizers, no exceptions.

 ## Approval process